rkonoplev/dniester/docs/en/TECHNICAL_DEBT.md

 - **OAuth 2.0 + JWT**: Replace Basic Auth with modern, token-based authentication for enhanced security.
 - **2FA for ADMIN/EDITOR**: Implement two-factor authentication for critical user roles.
-- **Production CORS**: Fine-tune Cross-Origin Resource Sharing (CORS) configuration for multi-domain frontends in a production environment.
-- **User-based Rate Limiting**: Supplement the current IP-based restrictions with user-specific limits for authenticated users.

 ### Functionality (Medium Priority)

 - **File Upload**: Implement support for uploading and managing images and other media directly through the API.
-- **Advanced Search**: Integrate a full-text search engine like Elasticsearch or Lucene for more powerful search capabilities.
+- **Advanced Search**: Integrate a full-text search engine like Elasticsearch or Lucene.
-- **Webhooks**: Provide a system for sending event-driven notifications to external services (e.g., on content creation or update).
+- **Webhooks**: Provide a system for sending event-driven notifications to external services.
-- **Content Versioning**: Implement a system to track and revert changes to articles, providing a complete history.
-- **Publication Scheduler**: Allow users to schedule content to be published at a future date and time.

-### Performance (Medium Priority)

-- **Distributed Caching**: Integrate a distributed cache like Redis to support multi-instance deployments and improve performance.
-- **Database Optimization**: Add and optimize database indexes for complex and frequently used queries.
-- **Cursor Pagination**: Implement cursor-based pagination for more efficient navigation of very large datasets.
-- **CDN Integration**: Provide guidance and support for integrating with a Content Delivery Network (CDN) for static resources.

-### DevOps (Low Priority)

-- **Kubernetes Manifests**: Create and maintain Kubernetes manifests for easier cloud-native deployments.
-- **Monitoring**: Integrate with Prometheus and Grafana to provide detailed application and system metrics.
-- **Structured Logging**: Implement structured logging (e.g., with the ELK stack) for more efficient log analysis and monitoring.
-- **Backup Automation**: Develop and document a strategy for automated, regular database backups.

----

-## 🚧 Reference Frontend Implementations
+### Reference Frontend Implementations

-- **Status**: Currently in basic structure phase.
+- **Status**: Currently in a basic structure phase.
 Full component implementation and API integration are required.
-- **Dependency**: Full implementation of frontends will proceed after final backend debugging, configuration, and verification.
+- **Dependency**: Full implementation of the frontends will proceed after the final backend debugging, configuration, and verification.
-- **Goal**: To provide fully functional example applications in Angular and Next.js, demonstrating Phoebe CMS capabilities.